ros-navigation/navigation2/doc/BUILD.md

 ### - Navigation2 Dependencies Build Failure

-* Make sure that the ```setup.bash``` file is sourced in the ROS2 installation or ROS2 build workspace.
+* Make sure that the ```setup.bash``` file is sourced in the ROS 2 installation or ROS 2 build workspace.
 Check if you can run talker and listener nodes.

-* Make sure to run rosdep for the correct ROS2 distribution.
+* Make sure to run rosdep for the correct ROS 2 distribution.
   ```
   rosdep install -y -r -q --from-paths src --ignore-src --rosdistro <ros2-distro>
   ```

 ### - Navigation2 Build Failure

-* Make sure that the ```setup.bash``` is sourced in the ROS2 installation or ROS2 build workspace.
+* Make sure that the ```setup.bash``` is sourced in the ROS 2 installation or ROS 2 build workspace.
 Check if you can run talker and listener nodes.

 * Make sure that the ```setup.bash``` in ```nav2_depen_ws/install``` is sourced.

 * Check if you have the correct ROS version and distribution. ```printenv | grep -i ROS```

-* Make sure to run rosdep for the correct ROS2 distribution.
+* Make sure to run rosdep for the correct ROS 2 distribution.
   ```
   rosdep install -y -r -q --from-paths src --ignore-src --rosdistro <ros2-distro>
   ```